-BA followed this recommendation in spring 2004 and founded the Research Data Centre (FDZ) of the BA in the IAB.
-First co-funded by the Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung, BMBF) the FDZ is since 2006 completely financed by the BA after a positive evaluation of the German Council for Social- and Economic Data (Rat für Sozial- und Wirtschaftsdaten).
-Besides the FDZ ten other research data centres have been established by now.1
+In 2001, the Commission to improve the informational infrastructure between the scientific community and official statistics (Kommission zur Verbesserung der informationellen Infrastruktur zwischen Wissenschaft und Statistik, KVI) recommended the foundation of so-called research data centres to public producers of microdata in Germany (KVI 2001).
+The BA followed this recommendation in spring 2004 and founded the Research Data Centre (FDZ) of the BA in the IAB.
+First co-funded by the Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung, BMBF) the FDZ has been completely financed by the BA since 2006 after a positive evaluation by the German Council for Social and Economic Data (Rat für Sozial- und Wirtschaftsdaten).
+Besides the e-mail: Joerg.Heining@iab.de Tel.: +49-(0)911-179-5392 Fax: +49-(0)911-179-1728